twisterarmy/book/src/twister-core/desktop-bundle.md

 ## Flatpak

-The best option if you want to try twister p2p from the sandbox, without compilling `twister-core`
+The best option if you want to try twister p2p from the sandbox, without compiling the build.

-* [Flatpak](https://github.com/twisterarmy/twister), [RC](https://github.com/twisterarmy/flathub/tree/twister-bundle) - in development: some features, such as mining and DHT, are not yet working properly
+* [Flatpak](https://github.com/twisterarmy/twister), [RC](https://github.com/twisterarmy/flathub/tree/twister-bundle) - in development: some features, such as mining, are not yet working.
+Visit the [Releases](https://github.com/twisterarmy/twister/releases) page to get the latest stable version!

 ## Debian / Ubuntu